notpaulmartin/CV/cv.md

 ### Teaching Assistant for Machine Learning
 #### The University of Edinburgh (AY 2023/24)
-- Facilitating student learning in machine learning through in-person and online assistance, providing clarifications and guidance on practical applications and theoretical concepts in ML techniques.
+- Facilitating student learning in ML through in-person and online assistance, providing clarifications and guidance on practical applications and theoretical concepts in ML techniques.

 ### Research Assistant Intern
 #### With Kartic Subr, The University of Edinburgh (Summer 2023)